JuliaLang/julia/doc/src/manual/functions.md

 This is a *convention* in the sense that `nothing` is not a Julia keyword but a only singleton object of type `Nothing`.
+Also, you may notice that the `printx` function example above is contrived, because `println` already returns `nothing`, so that the `return` line is redundant.

 There are two possible shortened forms for the `return nothing` expression.
 On the one hand, the `return` keyword implicitly returns `nothing`, so it can be used alone.